lliendo/SimpleFSM/README.rst

-Is important to note that when implementing the read_symbol() method and no more input is available you must raise the FSMEndOfInput exception to notify the FSM that you've reached the end of the input that you're evaluating.
+Is important to note that when implementing the read_symbol() method and no more input is available you must raise the FSMEndOfInput exception to notify SimpleFSM that you've reached the end of the input that you're evaluating.